-Make a movie with Plot[] that shows the third harmonic.
-Which way does it move?
 And here is the movie with just the third harmonic.
 Which way does it appear to move?

-Human motion measurement mechanisms are tuned to spatial frequency.
+Adelson's demonstration implies that human motion measurement mechanisms are tuned to spatial frequency.
 How can the inferred biological mechanisms be pieced together to compute optic flow?
 We can construct the following rough outline.
 Assume we have, at each spatial location, a collection of filters tuned to various orientations (q) and speeds (s) over a local region.
 (For an algorithm for optic flow based on biologically plausible spatiotemporal filters see Heeger, 1987).

 In this scheme, the optic flow measurements are distributed across the units, so if we wanted to read off the velocity from the pattern of activity, we would need some additional processing.
 For example, the optic flow components could be represented by the "centers of mass", measured by a "population vector" across the distributed activity.
 Because these measurements are local, we still have the aperture problem.
 We will look at possible biological solutions to this problem later.

-(One problem with this simple interpretation is that many V1 cells are known to be tuned to spatial and temporal frequency in such a way that the spatio-temporal filter is the product of the space and time filters.
-This means that there is a favored temporal frequency that is the same across spatial frequencies, so the filter will be tuned to different speeds depending on the spatial frequency).
-Representation of motion ■ Mathematica demo
+A problem with this simple interpretation is that many V1 cells are known to be tuned to spatial and temporal frequency in such a way that the spatio-temporal filter is the product of the space and time filters.
+This means that there is a favored temporal frequency that is the same across spatial frequencies, so the filter will be tuned to different speeds depending on the spatial frequency.